builtbymonkey/engine-wrangler/README.md

                         Domain for images
   -a NEW_BASE, --newbase=NEW_BASE
-                        Replace domains in image URLs with this string
+                        Replace domains in image URLs with this string --htmlfields=HTML_FIELDS
+                        Specify HTML fields (channel:field)
 ```

+#### `htmlfields` in more detail

+You can use the `htmlfields` argument to define fields within channel entries
+that should be treated as HTML.
+It's a space-separated list of channel:field
+pairs.
+Each channel can have multiple fields, separated by commas, eg:
+`blog:blog_text,excerpt, case_studies:description`.

 ### Example: Dump the whole site